This page contains the highlights behind the initial project work behind the O.MG Cable. Slowly, it turned into a product!

 This full update is long and mixed with some other research, so you can find it here: https://mg.lol/blog/defcon-2019/

 It has been 2 months since the original demo.
-The day after the demo I started a new job on a Red Team with The Paranoids (Verizon/Oath).
+The day after the demo I started a new job on a Red Team.
 I have also been helping Joe FitzPatrick run his new rapid prototyping and hardware implant clases.
 So things outside the project have been pretty busy.
 Luckily, the O.MG Cable project now has a collaborative group behind it.

 As mentioned in the video, @d3d0c3d, @pry0cc, @clevernyyyy, @JoelSernaMoreno, @evanbooth, and @noncetonic have been moving things forward in some fun ways.
 While @cnlohr & @RoganDawes have provided valuable input and suggestions.

 I think the video does a good job of explaining what we have done so far and what is next.
 I will add that a batch of prototypes are going to be landing in the hands of all the active participants of the group working on this.
 We are pretty close to moving this toward an official production run and open source.
 There are some significant improvements and features that would be nice to get in place first, along with efficiency and stabilization.
 We could use some help there from someone who has deep pockets in writing embedded USB code.